 If you are diabetic or just worried that you are not sensitive to insulin, then you can start making changes today to increase your body’s insulin sensitivity.

 It is crucial to eat a healthy diet and exercise regularly, no matter how fit you may feel.
-Always try to lower your stress levels and look into adding spices, herbs, and apple cider vinegar to your diet.
+Always try to lower your stress levels and look into adding natural supplements that can help manage blood sugar levels.
 These consistent, small changes will make a big difference in how your body responds to insulin and will keep you healthy and feeling good.